Type above and press Enter to search. Press Esc to cancel.

 Choosing an aesthetic for your business can be overwhelming, and with so many restaurant design and decor ideas out there, it’s hard to know where to begin.
 As you open your new restaurant, you’ll have a lot of decisions to make: from choosing your restaurant POS to selecting the best napkins and everything in-between.

-To help narrow down your options, we’ve compiled a list of 12 restaurant design ideas, along with tips from HGTV’s Taniya Nayak to help you decide which look is right for your menu, location, and target customers.
+We’ve compiled a list of 21 restaurant design ideas, along with tips from HGTV’s Taniya Nayak to help you decide which look is right for your menu, location, and target customers.

 1. Typography